docker-hy/docker-hy.github.io/exercises.md

 ### 1.3 ###

-Start image `devopsdockeruh/pull_exercise` with flags -it.
+Start image `devopsdockeruh/pull_exercise` with flags `-it` like so: `docker run -it devopsdockeruh/pull_exercise`.
 It will wait for your input.
 Navigate through docker hub to find the docs and Dockerfile that was used to create the image.

 Read the Dockerfile and/or docs to learn what input will get the application to answer a "secret message".